 for a parent case to reach its end.

-For more information, see Case types.
+For more information, see Creating a case type.

 - To ensure that the appropriate case worker receives a task, define routing for